jpoehls/zduck.com/_posts/2013/2013-02-12-using-enum-flags-to-model-user-roles-in-csharp-and-sql.md

     +-------------------+</pre>

 Compared to a flags enum approach this is downright wasteful.
-With flags, there is only ever one column work with and it is an integer data type.
+With flags, there is only ever one column to work with and it is an integer.
 No second table.
 No joins or second query.

 <pre>    +--------------------+